-Anal fistula are common among those who have had an anal abscess.
+Anal fistula is common among those who have had an anal abscess.
 It develops between the skin and the muscular opening, anus, at the end of the digestive tract.
-Most of the fistula occur as a result of the infection that starts in the anal gland which further causes an abscess.
+Most of the fistula occurs as a result of the infection that starts in the anal gland which further causes an abscess.
 An anal fistula usually needs surgery for its treatment.

 These are types of fistula depending on their location that include: